TadieB/geoMTL/README.md

 # GeoMTL: Multi-Task Learning for Earth Observation

 This repository contains the official PyTorch implementation for our IEEE IGARSS presentation on **GeoMTL**.
-GeoMTL is a multi-task learning architecture designed to perform simultaneous Land Cover Segmentation and Satellite Image Captioning/ Scene reporting using multi-temporal Satellite Data.
+GeoMTL is a multi-task learning architecture designed to perform simultaneous Land Cover Segmentation and Satellite Image Captioning (Scene reporting) using multi-temporal Satellite Data.

 ## 🗂️ Repository Structure